How Much Do Window Cleaners Charge?

 Here are some examples:

-• Property Size & Type - Larger homes or homes with more windows will generally cost more to clean.
-Smaller, single-level properties like bungalows are quicker and cheaper.
-Some window cleaners will charge by time rather than by window count, so clarify how prices are calculated before booking.
+• Property Type and Size - Larger homes will generally have more windows to clean and their typical cost will be more.
+Smaller, single-level properties are quicker and cheaper, although some professional window cleaners will charge by time rather than how many windows you have, so clarify how prices are calculated before booking.

 • Location - Window cleaning rates do vary across the UK, so your location will affect the price you pay.
 Higher prices are seen in London and the South East due to higher labour costs.